-1. Mutiple Profiles
+1. Multiple Profiles

 2. Use Keyboard Shortcuts

 Kodi supports a number of cool keyboard shortcuts that make certain actions a lot faster.
 For instance, the “\” key lets you switch between full-screen and windowed mode, “P” lets you play, “F” lets you fast forward, “Ctrl + S” for screenshot capture etc. You can also press “I” to show information about the currently highlighted media file or “M” to change the view in the media browser, show or hide available media playback options, or the seek bar when watching a video or listening to music.
-So, if you are a regular Kodi user, you must check out the keyboard shortcuts for Kodi.
+So, if you are a regular user, you must check out these keyboard shortcuts for Kodi.

 3. Customize Home Screen

 The Kodi home screen looks pretty simple on the outset with only a few important options like Music, Video, Programs etc. but there are options to customize it thoroughly.
 The customization options can be found in System-> Skin settings.
 Under the “General” tab, you can enable and disable animations, weather info, or toggle between laptop and touch modes.
 You can then go to “Main menu items” options, which lets you change what information can be seen on the home screen like weather, video, music, and albums.
 You can even hide the main menus like Video, Music, Programs, and Pictures from the home screen.

-4. Add add-ons to favourites
+4. Add Kodi Addons to Favorites

-5. Change region and language
+5. Change Region and Language

 6. Change Skins